MONTPELIER, Vt. – Vermont’s auction for three moose hunting permits is open until 4:30 p.m. Aug. 12. Bids will be opened and winners notified Aug. 13.

-Bids must be entered with a sealed bid form available from Vermont Fish and Wildlife.
+Bids must be entered with a sealed bid form available from the Vermont Fish & Wildlife Department.
 A minimum bid of $1,500 is required, and winning bids have typically been at least $4,000 when the number of permits available was higher.
-Bids do not include the cost of a hunting license or moose hunting permit fee.
+Bids do not include the cost of a hunting license.

-“Moose density in WMU E, where the hunt will occur, is more than one moose per square mile, significantly higher than any other part of the state,” said Nick Fortin, Vermont Fish and Wildlife’s biologist in charge of the moose project.
+“Moose density in WMU-E, where the hunt will occur, is more than one moose per square mile, significantly higher than any other part of the state,” said Nick Fortin, Vermont Fish & Wildlife’s biologist in charge of the moose project.
 “Moose densities greater than one per square mile support high numbers of winter ticks which negatively impact moose health and survival.”

 “Research has shown that lower moose densities, like in the rest of Vermont, support relatively few winter ticks that do not impact moose populations,” said Fortin.
 “Reducing moose density decreases the number of available hosts, which in turn decreases the number of winter ticks on the landscape.
 The goal is to improve the health of moose in WMU-E by reducing the impact of winter ticks.”

 Nonresidents are cautioned that COVID-19 travel restrictions could be extended into the fall moose hunting season.